-When working on my new book How To Be A Big Strong Man, I attempted to deconstruct popular notions of masculinity in the only way I knew how – through humour.
-As someone living with chronic anxiety, effectively dealing with confrontation and conflict isn’t really in my rolodex of skills.
+When working on my book How To Be A Big Strong Man, I attempted to deconstruct popular notions of masculinity in the only way I knew how – through humour.
+As someone living with chronic anxiety, effectively dealing with confrontation and conflict isn’t really in my Rolodex of skills.
 As such, art and comedy have become my most useful tools in understanding and critically engaging with important topics, masculinity being one.

 Reflecting on my own experiences as a man, as someone who was bullied relentlessly for being the wrong kind of boy, I kept coming up against the same key points; the messages we’re sent, consciously or otherwise, during our formative years – the messages we absorb and hold onto, those which manifest into beliefs and, eventually, unhelpful and destructive patterns of behaviour.

 Toxic Masculinity: An animation from Sam Leighton-Dore’s new book, How To Be A Big Strong Man.
 Post continues after video.